alexpods/bin-search-tree/README.md

 #Overview#

-This package is base fast realization of **binary search tree**.
+This package is base high-performance realization of **binary search tree**.
 Saying "base" I mean it not contains any balancing logic.
 There are different balancing algorithms such as ***AVL tree***, ***Red-Black tree***, ***Splay tree*** and so on...
 You can implement your own realization of balanced binary search tree based on this package or use one of the next ready modules:

 * [Red-Black Tree](https://github.com/alexpods/node-red-black-tree) *(currently in development)*
 * [AVL Tree](https://github.com/alexpods/node-avl-tree) *(currently in development)*